Baptisms, Weddings, Funerals and Confirmations are important occasions in our lives.

 What Are The Expected Donations / Financial Contributions?

 It is expected that couples who get married in St Peter’s Church will make a financial contribution both for the use of the Church and facilities, and for the considerable time and expertise given in all the preparation involved in making this an extra special day.
 Nearly eight hours of clergy time is given to each Wedding, which includes the initial meeting, two preparation evenings, a rehearsal and the Wedding Service.
-Donation towards the Vicar’s time is suggested at $200.
+A donation towards the Vicar’s time is suggested at $200.
 In addition, the expected contribution for the use of the church itself is $400.
 It is best if both amounts are handed to the Vicar at the time of handing over the Marriage Licence at least nine days prior to the wedding day.

 Do The Celebrants Have The Right Of Refusal?